-SOLICITING OR ACCEPTING, DIRECTLY OR INDIRECTLY, ANY (jj) GRATUITY, FAVOR, ENTERTAINMENT, LOAN ANYTHING OF MONETARY VALUE WHICH IN THE COURSE OF HIS/HER OFFICIAL DUTIES OR IN CONNECTION WITH ANY OPERATION BEING REGULATED BY, OR ANY TRANSACTION WHICH MAY BE AFFECTED BY THE FUNCTIONS OF HIS/HER THE PROPRIETY OR IMPROPRIETY OF FOREGOING SHALL BE DETERMINED \mathbf{BY} ITS VALUE.
-RELATIONSHIP KINSHIP OR BETWEEN GIVER AND RECEIVER AND THE MOTIVATION.
-A THING OF MONETARY VALUE IS ONE WHICH IS EVIDENTLY OR MANIFESTLY EXCESSIVE BY ITS VERY NATURE;

-(kk) OBTAINING OR USING ANY STATEMENT FILED UNDER R.A.
-6713 FOR ANY PURPOSE CONTRARY TO MORALS OR PUBLIC POLICY OR ANY COMMERCIAL PURPOSE OTHER THAN BY NEWS AND COMMUNICATIONS MEDIA FOR DISSEMINATION TO THE GENERAL PUBLIC;

-(II) UNFAIR DISCRIMINATION IN RENDERING PUBLIC SERVICE DUE TO PARTY AFFILIATION OR PREFERENCE;

-(mm) DISLOYALTY TO THE REPUBLIC OF THE PHILIPPINES AND TO THE FILIPINO PEOPLE;

-(nn) FAILURE TO ACT PROMPTLY ON LETTERS AND REQUESTS WITHIN FIFTEEN (15) DAYS FROM RECEIPT, EXCEPT AS OTHERWISE PROVIDED IN R.A.
-6713 AND IN ITS IMPLEMENTING RULES;
+- 1 ADVANTAGE TO ANYONE OR TO PREJUDICE THE PUBLIC 2 INTEREST; - 3 (jj) SOLICITING OR ACCEPTING, DIRECTLY OR INDIRECTLY, ANY GIFT, GRATUITY, FAVOR, ENTERTAINMENT, LOAN OR ANYTHING 4 OF MONETARY VALUE WHICH IN THE COURSE OF HIS/HER 5 OFFICIAL DUTIES OR IN CONNECTION WITH ANY OPERATION 6 7 BEING REGULATED BY, OR ANY TRANSACTION WHICH MAY BE AFFECTED BY THE FUNCTIONS OF HIS/HER OFFICE.
+THE 8 PROPRIETY OR IMPROPRIETY OF THE FOREGOING SHALL BE 9 DETERMINED BY ITS VALUE, KINSHIP OR RELATIONSHIP 10 BETWEEN GIVER AND RECEIVER AND THE MOTIVATION.
+A THING 11 OF MONETARY VALUE IS ONE WHICH IS EVIDENTLY OR 12 MANIFESTLY EXCESSIVE BY ITS VERY NATURE: 13 - 14 (kk) OBTAINING OR USING ANY STATEMENT FILED UNDER R.A.
+15 6713 FOR ANY PURPOSE CONTRARY TO MORALS OR PUBLIC 16 POLICY OR ANY COMMERCIAL PURPOSE OTHER THAN BY NEWS 17 AND COMMUNICATIONS MEDIA FOR DISSEMINATION TO THE 18 GENERAL PUBLIC; - 19 (II) UNFAIR DISCRIMINATION IN RENDERING PUBLIC SERVICE 20 DUE TO PARTY AFFILIATION OR PREFERENCE; - 21 (mm) DISLOYALTY TO THE REPUBLIC OF THE PHILIPPINES AND 22 TO THE FILIPINO PEOPLE: - 23 (nn) FAILURE TO ACT PROMPTLY ON LETTERS AND REQUESTS 24 WITHIN FIFTEEN (15) DAYS FROM RECEIPT, EXCEPT AS 25 OTHERWISE PROVIDED IN R.A.
+6713 AND IN ITS IMPLEMENTING 26 RULES; - 27 (00) FAILURE TO PROCESS DOCUMENTS AND COMPLETE ACTION 28 ON DOCUMENTS AND PAPERS WITHIN A REASONABLE TIME FROM 29 PREPARATION THEREOF; - 30 (pp) FAILURE TO ATTEND TO ANYONE WHO WANTS TO AVAIL 31 HIMSELF/HERSELF OF THE SERVICES OF THE OFFICE OR TO ACT 32 PROMPTLY AND EXPEDITIOUSLY ON PUBLIC PERSONAL 33 TRANSACTIONS;

-- (00) FAILURE TO PROCESS DOCUMENTS AND COMPLETE ACTION ON DOCUMENTS AND PAPERS WITHIN A REASONABLE TIME FROM PREPARATION THEREOF: - (pp) FAILURE TO ATTEND TO ANYONE WHO WANTS TO AVAIL HIMSELF/HERSELF OF THE SERVICES OF THE OFFICE OR TO ACT PROMPTLY AND EXPEDITIOUSLY ON PUBLIC PERSONAL TRANSACTIONS; - (qq) FAILURE TO FILE SWORN STATEMENTS OF ASSETS, LIABILITIES AND NET WORTH, AND DISCLOSURE OF BUSINESS INTERESTS AND FINANCIAL CONNECTIONS; AND - (rr) FAILURE TO RESIGN FROM HIS/HER POSITION IN THE PRIVATE BUSINESS ENTERPRISE WITHIN THIRTY (30) DAYS FROM ASSUMPTION OF PUBLIC OFFICE WHEN CONFLICT OF ARISES.
-INTEREST AND/OR FAILURE TO DIVEST HIMSELF/HERSELF OF HIS/HER SHAREHOLDINGS \mathbf{OR} INTERESTS IN PRIVATE BUSINESS ENTERPRISE WITHIN SIXTY (60) DAYS FROM SUCH ASSUMPTION OF OFFICE WHEN CONFLICT OF INTEREST ARISES: PROVIDED, HOWEVER, THAT FOR THOSE WHO ARE ALREADY IN THE SERVICE AND A CONFLICT OF INTEREST ARISES, OFFICIAL OR EMPLOYEE MUST EITHER RESIGN OR DIVEST HIMSELF/HERSELF OF SAID INTERESTS WITHIN PERIODS HEREIN-ABOVE PROVIDED, RECKONED FROM THE DATE WHEN THE CONFLICT OF INTEREST HAD ARISEN;
+- (qq) FAILURE TO FILE SWORN STATEMENTS OF ASSETS, LIABILITIES AND NET WORTH, AND DISCLOSURE OF BUSINESS INTERESTS AND FINANCIAL CONNECTIONS; AND - PRIVATE BUSINESS ENTERPRISE WITHIN THIRTY (30) DAYS FROM ASSUMPTION OF PUBLIC OFFICE WHEN CONFLICT OF INTEREST ARISES, AND/OR FAILURE TO DIVEST HIMSELF/HERSELF OF HIS/HER SHAREHOLDINGS OR INTERESTS IN PRIVATE BUSINESS ENTERPRISE WITHIN SIXTY (60) DAYS FROM SUCH ASSUMPTION OF PUBLIC OFFICE WHEN CONFLICT OF INTEREST ARISES: PROVIDED, HOWEVER, THAT FOR THOSE WHO ARE ALREADY IN THE SERVICE AND A CONFLICT OF INTEREST ARISES, THE OFFICIAL OR EMPLOYEE MUST EITHER RESIGN OR DIVEST HIMSELF/HERSELF OF SAID INTERESTS WITHIN THE PERIODS HEREIN-ABOVE PROVIDED, RECKONED FROM THE DATE WHEN THE CONFLICT OF INTEREST HAD ARISEN;